 - Public Speaking in a legal context - An Introduction to Mooting (Law)

 - Tort Lecture plus a choice of Study Skills workshops as follows (Law):

 1. Legal research and writing

 2. Understanding sources of Law

 For a full list of opportunities, please visit our Teacher's Pages.

 A Day in the Life

-Our Day In The Life programme brings individuals or small school groups onto campus to spend a day in the shoes of the University of Exeter by shadowing an undergraduate student for the day.
+Our Day In The Life programme brings individuals or small school groups onto campus to gain an insight into life at the University of Exeter by shadowing an undergraduate student for the day.

 For more information, please visit the Day in the Life application form.